jbreckmckye/jbreckmckye.github.io/source/_posts/TypeScript-accessing-members-of-a-union-type.md

 (A extends U ?
 X : Y) | (B extends U ?
 X : Y) | (C extends U ?
 X : Y).
 ```

-This is one of those explanations, I think, where the terminology makes absolutely no sense until you have it explained some other way, at which point it suddenly appears obvious.

-A better way to understand might be to imagine if this behaviour *didn't* work - imagine if a union wasn't "split up" when we compared it to another type with `extends ... ? ...`.
+This is quite a dense description and involves some less-than-obvious terminology.
+A better way to understand might be to imagine if the behaviour *didn't* work - imagine if a union wasn't "split up" inside a conditional type.

 Take this example.
 What should `Foo` be?